Detecting $\beta$ elements in iterated algebraic K-theory

-of $BP_*BP$ co-modules, where the coaction on an element $x\in E^4_{*,*}$ is determined multiplicatively by the coaction of classes in $BP_*V(1)\wedge THH(K(\mathbb{F}_q)_p)$ and the coaction of $t$ from Remark \ref{rem coaction on t} modulo the differential $d^2$ determined in Corollary \ref{S1BP}. \end{cor} \begin{proof} This is a direct consequence of Corollary \ref{S1BP} and the Leibniz rule. \end{proof}
+The co-action on an element $x\in E^4_{*,*}$ is determined modulo higher filtration by the co-action of classes in $(BP\wedge V(1))_* \THH(\K(\mathbb{F}_q)_p)$ and the co-action of $t$ from Remark \ref{rem co-action on t} modulo the differential $d^2$ determined in Corollary \ref{S1BP}.
+The elements in $P(t)/t^k$ and